HGIS CanadaNew BrunswickWestmorland › 1911

 Westmorland, New Brunswick (1911 census)

 Westmorland was a census subdivision in New Brunswick, recorded in the 1911 Census of Canada with a population of 1,800.
+The community is grounded to Wikidata Q7989310.
 The administrative centroid was at approximately 45.989°N, 64.187°W.

 Population